aspose-total/Aspose.Total-Products/total/en/net/conversion/docm-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOCM to XLAM or Online App" h2="Export DOCM to XLAM via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include DOCM to XLAM conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities, including the ability to convert DOCM to XLAM.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOCM to XLAM conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLAM.
+The process of converting DOCM to XLAM is simple and straightforward.
+It can be accomplished in two steps.
+Firstly, using Aspose.Words for .NET, developers can export DOCM to HTML.
+This powerful component provides a wide range of features and capabilities, including the ability to export DOCM to HTML.
+After that, using Aspose.Cells for .NET Spreadsheet Programming API, developers can convert HTML to XLAM.
+This component provides a comprehensive set of features and capabilities, including the ability to convert HTML to XLAM.

+In addition to the ability to convert DOCM to XLAM, Aspose.Total for .NET also provides a wide range of other features and capabilities.
+These include the ability to create, edit, and manipulate documents, spreadsheets, and presentations; the ability to convert between various document formats; the ability to create and manipulate charts; and the ability to generate barcodes.

+Overall, Aspose.Total for .NET is an excellent suite of components that enables developers to easily include DOCM to XLAM conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities, including the ability to export DOCM to HTML and convert HTML to XLAM.
+In addition, it also provides a wide range of other features and capabilities, such as the ability to create, edit, and manipulate documents, spreadsheets, and presentations; the ability to convert between various document formats; the ability to create and manipulate charts; and the ability to generate barcodes.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}